Death toll soars to 50 in school bombing in Afghan capital - WTMJ

 In the capital rattled by relentless bombings, Saturday’s attack was among the worst.
 Criticism has mounted over lack of security and growing fears of even more violence as the U.S. and NATO complete their final military withdrawal from Afghanistan.

-The attack targeted Afghanistan’s ethnic Hazaras who dominate the western Dasht-e-Barchi neighborhood, where the bombings occurred.
-Most Hazaras are Shiite Muslims

-The area has been hit by violence against minority Shiites and most often claimed by the Islamic State affiliate operating in the country.
+The Dasht-e-Barchi area has been hit by several incidents of violence targeting minority Shiites and most often claimed by the Islamic State affiliate operating in the country.
 No one has yet claimed Saturday’s bombings.

+In this same neighborhood in 2018, a school bombing killed 34 people, mostly students.
+In September 2018 a wrestling club was attacked killing 24 people and in May 2020 a maternity hospital was brutally attacked killing 24 people, including pregnant women and infants.
+And in October 2020, the Kawsar-e-Danish tutoring center was attacked, killing 30 people.

+Most of the attacks were claimed by the Islamic State affiliate operating in Afghanistan.

 The radical Sunni Muslim group has declared war on Afghanistan’s Shiites.
 Washington blamed IS for a vicious attack last year in a maternity hospital in the same area that killed pregnant women and newborn babies.